EPW80/Ganache-faucet/README.md

 ```

 Connect MetaMask to Ganache:
--In MetaMask, connect to the custom RPC using the URL provided by Ganache.
-Import an account using the private key from Ganache.
+- In MetaMask, connect to the custom RPC using the URL provided by Ganache.
+- Import an account using the private key from Ganache.

 Run the React app:
 ```